Simplified Instructional Computer (SIC)

 3 consecutive byte = 1 word (24 bits = 1 word)

 There are 5 registers in SIC.
-Every register has an address associated with it known as register number.
-Size of each register is 3 bytes.
+Every register has an address associated with it known as a registration number.
+The size of each register is 3 bytes.
 On basis of register size, integer size is dependent.

 I. A(Accumulator-0): It is used for mathematical operations.